spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatialos-concepts/world-entities-components.md

 <%(TOC)%>
-# Concepts: world, entities, components
+# SpatialOS concepts: world, entities, components

 > **Tip:** Before you read this page, you should read [What is SpatialOS?]({{urlRoot}}/content/spatialos-concepts/what-is-spatialos)